Shehbaz-06/Forest-cover-classification/README.md

-Forest- cover classification model developed using Tree-based modeling and Multi-class classification The goal is to **predict forest cover types** from cartographic and environmental data using **multi-class classification**.
+Forest cover classification model developed using Tree-based modeling and Multi-class classification The goal is to **predict forest cover types** from cartographic and environmental data using **multi-class classification**.

 ## 📂 Project Overview